nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    Expected: Ingredient **#2** deleted.
 All current ingredients (after the deletion) shown in the Ingredient View Panel.
 A confirmation message is displayed at the Command Output box.

    1. Test case: `delete ingredient #2 /qty 2`<br>
-   Expected: Quantity of ngredient **#2** reduced by 2.
+   Expected: Quantity of ingredient **#2** reduced by 2.
 Output display similar to previous.
 When its quantity decreases to 0, its Ingredient Tile disappears from the Ingredient View Panel.

+   1. Test case: `delete ingredient #2 /qty 50mL` <br>
+   Expected: No ingredient is updated due to incompatible units.
+Error details shown in the Command Output box.

 1. Deleting an ingredient using ingredient index in a filtered list
    1. Prerequisites: None.